 However, these issues can vary depending on the individual frame and how it is used, so it is important to consider all factors before making a final decision.

-A: There is no clear answer here, as both metal and wood bed frames have pros and cons when it comes to environmental impact.
+A: There is no clear answer here, as metal and wood bed frames have pros and cons regarding environmental impact.
 Factors such as manufacturing methods, materials used, and where the frame ends up at the end of its lifespan will all play a role in determining which type of frame is more eco-friendly.

-Ultimately, it is best to do some research and consider your own personal values when deciding which type of bed frame to choose.
+Ultimately, it is best to research and consider your personal values when deciding which bed frame to choose.

 A: There are many different tips and tricks you can use to care for your metal or wood bed frame, including placing a mattress protector over the mattress, using furniture sliders under heavy furniture to prevent scuffing, and regularly dusting and vacuuming around the base of the bed.